 Cicadas are a food source.
 Many people around the world eat cicadas, and not just “on a dare”, but as a delicacy or staple food.
 Cicadas have made more than one appearance on Bizarre Foods with Andrew Zimmern for instance.
 S Native American peoples also ate cicadas too — cicadas are a global and historical taste sensation.

 Cicadas provide people, including me, with a hobby.
-There’s a lot worse things you can do with your time.
+There are a lot worse things you can do with your time.

 Cicadas provide artists and musicians with inspiration.
 There are bands and albums named after cicadas, and many songs inspired by cicadas.

 Cicadas provide memories.
 If you think about it, we people don’t have all that many milestone experiences in our lives: we have our first day at school, graduations, we get our first car, weddings, we buy your first house, children are born, loved ones pass away, special vacations, and maybe we experience a flood, fire or other unfortunate but remarkable event.
 A periodical cicada emergence is remarkable because it not only places a memorable milestone in the timeline of our lives, it places a series of them; a series of milestones, 17 years apart, and not only within our lives, but linking our historical timelines to the timelines of your children, and grandchildren.
 Gene Kritsky calls cicadas the insects of history, and I think you can understand why.

 Recently, cicadas were discovered to have microscopic structures on their wings that destroy bacteria.
 This is discovery is being used to inspire medical advancements, such as antibacterial cornea replacements.
 Amazing.